Investors cling to frontiers as emerging markets sink

 Investors look more closely at local factors instead.

-The top-performing frontier markets this year are Jordan and Lebanon, which investors ascribe to improving sentiment about neighbouring Syria, following a peace process which started last month.
+The top-performing frontier markets this year are Jordan and Lebanon, which investors ascribe to improving sentiment about neighboring Syria, following a peace process which started last month.

 Tunisia has also rallied, boosted by the adoption last week of a new constitution.